 Our primary care priority

 The focus of our primary care priority is to challenge the inequity of access which people tell us exists.
 We do this by seeking to understand the needs of our population and by providing information and advice accordingly.
 Alongside this we challenge and influence the healthcare system via our seats on a number of local boards and committees.
 Ultimately, we work to ensure that the population of Surrey know how and when to access primary care services and that services work better together to meet the needs of their local populations.
+This year we are particularly interested in the shift from analogue to digital within primary care settings, and the impact this might have on those who prefer or need non-digital options.

 Recent work under this priority